sustcsonglin/flash-linear-attention/README.md

 asssert y1.shape == y2.shape == y3.shape == x.shape
 ```

+# Caveats on numerical stability
+If you are not using the Triton nightly release version, please avoid using the FusedChunk implementation (see [issue](https://github.com/openai/triton/issues/2852)).
+A quick way to test is to run ``python test_fused_chunk.py``.
+If you see no difference, you can feel free to use FusedChunk impl.

 # Benchmark
 We compared our Triton-based RetNet implementation with CUDA-based FlashAttention2, using a batch size of 8, 32 heads, and a head dimension of 128, across different sequence lengths.
 These tests were conducted on a single A100 80GB GPU, as illustrated in the following graph